How to stay safe online (internet safety tips)

 Using a unique password is an important part of protecting yourself on the Internet.

-One option is an option I mentioned before and that's using a password manager like KeePassX, LastPass or 1Password.
-Rather than remembering dozens of unique, strong passwords, you only need to remember a single master password and the password manager handles the rest.
+One option is an option I mentioned before, and that's using a password manager like LastPass, KeePass, DashLane, 1Password, RoboForm, or Bitwarden.
+Rather than remembering dozens of unique, strong passwords, you only need to remember a single master password, and the password manager handles the rest.

-You can even ask it to generate new passwords and update them on your sites to make switching over easier.
+You can even let a password manager generate new passwords and update them on your sites to make switching over easier.

 Enable two-factor authentication

 Two-factor authentication (also known as 2FA, 2-Step verification) is an extra layer of security for your online accounts designed to ensure that you're the only person who can access your accounts, even if someone else knows your passwords.

 If you enable two-step verification on, let's say, your Facebook, Twitter, or Gmail account and want to log into your account, then you will not only need a username and password, but also something like a code that you can get via SMS, an authentication app, special software, email, or in another way.

 Only use SMS as a two-factor authentication method when there is no other option because SMS is the least secure option for two-factor authentication.
 But SMS is still better than no two-factor authentication at all!